ruslansavchuk/kubernetes-the-hard-way/docs/09-kubeproxy.md

 }
 ```

-get our server
+Get service created
 ```bash
 kubectl get service
 ```

-and try to ping our containers by service ip
+Now, we will try to access our pods by using the IP of the service created.
 ```bash
 kubectl exec busy-box -- wget -O - $(kubectl get service -o wide | grep nginx | awk '{print $3}')
 ```